-- IODP3 Proposal Cover Sheet webform (shown in Section 6.3.1): containing the following elements: - the proposal Title - o up to 5 Keywords and the broad geographic Area of the proposal - an Abstract of \leq 400 words - \circ a statement of the Scientific Objectives of \leq 250 words - a Science Communication Plain Language Summary of \leq 400 words.
-This should describe the proposed research and its broader impacts in a way that can be understood by a general audience (see Section 5.6). - Proponent Details webform (shown in Section 6.3.2): consisting of a table for provision of the names, countries (by institutional affiliation), email addresses, organisations, ORCiD numbers, areas of expertise, and career stages of all proponents (maximum of 20).
-The Principal Lead Proponent and Data Lead Proponent (i.e., the lead proponent for site characterisation data) are also identified from a pull-down menu, along with a Science Communications Lead at this stage if possible.
+- IODP3 Proposal Cover Sheet webform: containing the following elements: - o the proposal Title - up to 5 Keywords and the broad geographic Area of the proposal - o an Abstract of ≤ 400 words

-- Main Text of the Proposal webform (shown in Section 6.3.3): for upload of a PDF document of the main proposal containing the content outlined in Section 4.6.2. - References webform (shown in Section 6.3.4): for upload of a document containing the references that are cited in the Main Text of the proposal (using the Harvard referencing style). - Science Communication webform (shown in Section 6.3.5): providing details of related previous scientific drilling expeditions/legs, existing articles or media relating to the research, and any existing contacts within local populations or communities (see Section 5.6).
-This information will help to inform a broader communication strategy should the proposal be implemented as an IODP3 drilling expedition. - Success Criteria & Risk Analysis webform (shown in Section 6.3.6): that defines your minimum criteria for achieving scientific and operational success, primary risks to success and mitigating factors.
-Consultation with the IODP3 Operators is necessary for understanding risk and developing mitigation strategies (see Section 5.7). - CVs of Key Proponents webform (shown in Section 3.6.7): for upload of a single PDF file containing two-page curricula vitae or biographical sketches for each of the Principal, Data, and Science Communication Lead Proponents (combined into one 6-page PDF). - Proposed Sites webform (shown in Section 3.6.8): provided basic details of planned drilling/coring sites and brief site-specific objectives.
-Alternate sites (see Section 5.3) must also be included at this stage.
-All Site Names must conform to the established system (see Section 5.2) and site Positions must use WGS 84 coordinates in units of decimal degrees to at least the fourth decimal place (see Section 5.4). - Operational Information webform (shown in Section 3.6.10): consisting of a matrix of operational and safety information about the suite of proposed sites (completed interactively within the IODP3 Gateway system). - Site Figure webform (shown in Section 6.3.11): for upload of a PDF containing the Site Figure for each proposed primary drilling/coring site (see Section 5.8). - ICDP Support webform (shown in Section 6.3.13): for upload of a two-page PDF summarising the support requested from ICDP for onshore drilling. - Response to SEP Reviews webform (shown in Section 6.3.12): (for revised Full Proposals only) for upload of a PDF file that succinctly summarises how your submission has addressed specific points raised in previous SEP/SAG reviews of the Preliminary Proposal or the previous Full Proposal in the case of Revised Full Proposals, i.e., what has been changed from previous versions of the proposal, using ≤ 300 words per point (see Section 3.4).
+- o a statement of the Scientific Objectives of ≤ 250 words - a Science Communication Plain Language Summary of ≤ 400 words.
+This should describe the proposed research and its broader impacts in a way that can be understood by a general audience. - Proponent Details webform: consisting of a table for provision of the names, countries (by institutional affiliation), email addresses, organisations, ORCiD numbers, areas of expertise, and career stages of all proponents (maximum of 20).
+The Principal Lead Proponent and Data Lead Proponent (i.e., the lead proponent for site characterisation data) are also identified from a pull-down menu, along with a Science Communications Lead at this stage if possible. - Main Text of the Proposal webform: for upload of a PDF document of the main proposal containing the content outlined in Section 6.2. - References webform: for upload of a document containing the references that are cited in the Main Text of the proposal (using the Harvard referencing style). - Science Communication webform: providing details of related previous scientific drilling expeditions/legs, existing articles or media relating to the research, and any existing contacts within local populations or communities (see Section 5.6 of the IODP3 Submission Guidelines for Scientific Ocean Drilling Proposals).
+This information will help to inform a broader communication strategy should the proposal be implemented as an IODP3 drilling expedition. - Success Criteria & Risk Analysis webform: that defines your minimum criteria for achieving scientific and operational success, primary risks to success and mitigating factors.
+Consultation with the IODP3 Operators is necessary for understanding risk and developing mitigation strategies (see Section 5.7 of the IODP3 Submission Guidelines for Scientific Ocean Drilling Proposals). - CVs of Key Proponents webform: for upload of a single PDF file containing two-page curricula vitae or biographical sketches for each of the Principal, Data, and Science Communication Lead Proponents (combined into one 6-page PDF). - Proposed Sites webform: provided basic details of planned drilling/coring sites and brief site-specific objectives.
+Alternate sites must also be included at this stage.
+All Site Names must conform to the established system and site Positions must use WGS 84 coordinates in units of decimal degrees to at least the fourth decimal place. - Operational Information webform: consisting of a matrix of operational and safety information about the suite of proposed sites (completed interactively within the IODP3 Gateway system). - Site Figure webform: for upload of a PDF containing the Site Figure for each proposed primary drilling/coring site. - ICDP Support webform: for upload of a two-page PDF summarising the support requested from ICDP for onshore drilling. - Response to SEP Reviews webform: (for revised Full Proposals only) for upload of a PDF file that succinctly summarises how your submission has addressed specific points raised in previous SEP/SAG reviews of the Preliminary Proposal or the previous Full Proposal in the case of Revised Full Proposals, i.e., what has been changed from previous versions of the proposal, using ≤ 300 words per point.